TheUnDc/TUDcurrencyCalculator/README.md

 Swap currency button make counting even more pleasant! (except for design style from 2010)

-To make this pleasant program i used super advanced technologies like:
+To make this beautifull program i used super advanced technologies like:

 Used technology:
 - HTML